waggle-sensor/sage-website/docs/tutorials/edge-apps/2-creating-an-edge-app.md

     main()
 ```

-## Bootstraping our app from a template
+## Bootstrapping our app from a template

 We'll start our by using a cookiecutter template to bootstrap our app.